Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV

-In the preselection to search for the direct stau production: the two most energetic leptons (2 electrons or 2 muons or 1 electron and 1 muon) with exactly opposite sign and their energy above 0.5 GeV are required, then the negative (positive) charge lepton (electron or muon) is represented as the tau (anti-tau) lepton, i.e. here tau is tagged by its leptonic decay mode.
-Main kinematic distributions after the preselection are shown in Figure \ref{fig:nm0dt}, which indicate the good discrimination power between the signal and SM processes.
+For preselection in the search for direct stau production, the following criteria are applied: the two most energetic tracks are required for exactly opposite charges, with each satisfying an energy threshold exceeding 2.5 GeV and an absolute pseudorapidity less than 2.5; this criterion is implemented to suppress the two-photon background.
+In addition, at least one of these two tracks must originate from a hadronic tau decay.
+The negatively charged track is identified as a tau lepton, while the positively charged track is identified as an anti-tau lepton.
+Key kinematic distributions after preselection are presented in Figure~\ref{fig:nm0dt}, demonstrating strong discrimination power between signal events and SM background processes.

-Since the signal behaviors are dependent on the mass splitting between \stau and \ninoone ($\Delta M$), as shown in Figure \ref{fig:nm0dt}, three signal regions (SRs) are developed to cover the whole \stau-\ninoone mass parameter space.
-The SR-$\Delta M^h$ covers the region with high $\Delta M$, the SR-$\Delta M^m$ covers the region with medium $\Delta M$, and the SR-$\Delta M^l$ covers the region with low $\Delta M$.
-The definitions of signal regions are summarized in Table \ref{tab:SRdt}.
-The upper cut on $E_{\tau}$ is used to suppress $\mu\mu$, Z or W mixing, WW, e$\nu$W and eeZ processes.
+Signal behaviors depend on the mass splitting between \stau and \ninoone ($\Delta M$), as shown in Figure \ref{fig:nm0dt}, therefore, three signal regions (SRs) are designed to cover the whole \stau-\ninoone mass parameter space.
+SR-$\Delta M^h$ encompasses the high $\Delta M$ region, SR-$\Delta M^m$ covers the medium $\Delta M$ region, and SR-$\Delta M^l$ spans the low $\Delta M$ region.
+The definitions of these signal regions are summarized in Table \ref{tab:SRdt}.
+An upper cut on the tau energy ($E_{\tau}$) is applied to suppress $\mu\mu$, Z or W mixing, WW, e$\nu$W and eeZ processes.